ANURAGTIGGA/tresata-task-manager/README.md

 Make sure you use node version 20 or higher

-Run the following command one after the other
+Run the following commands one after the other

 ```js
 npm install